‘It’s clear Macron’s party has a very strong anti-Palestinian position’

 Alain Gresh: ‘Macron’s party has a strong anti-Palestinian position’

-Al Jazeera talks to Alain Gresh, a French author who has written several books on the Israel-Palestine conflict, as the war escalates again.
+Al Jazeera talks to a French author and expert of the Israel-Palestine conflict, as war flares again.

 Paris, France – After the Palestinian group Hamas launched an unprecedented attack on Israel on October 7, French President Emmanuel Macron was quick to join his European counterparts in condemning the violence.